wilsonmar/wilsonmar.github.io/_posts/2019-03-01-lightsail.md

 ### Lightsail's online SSH window

-> The "Achilles Heel" of Lightsail is its cumbersome SSH console, where one has to copy and paste into an intermediary clipboard.
+> The "Achilles Heel" of Lightsail is its cumbersome browser CLI console, where one has to copy and paste into an intermediary clipboard.
 Quite a hassle vs. straight SSH.

 1. For a new browser window to open up, on the Home screen click the icon under the instance name or, if you've click the instance name, click the orange "Connect using SSH"